int

 2. The person with the highest combination won.

-3. Some combinations, such as straight and flush, were the same as in modern pokers.
+3. Some combinations, such as straight and flush, were the same as in modern poker games.

 Further, brag, pochen, and poque games appeared.
 Then, French poker was brought to America.

-In 1870, poker returned to Europe when colonel Jacob Schenck, the U.S. ambassador to the U.K., introduced poker at the court of Queen Victoria.
-The Queen was very interested in this game, and the Colonel taught her the rules.
+In 1870, poker made its return to Europe when Colonel Jacob Schenck, the U.S. ambassador to the United Kingdom, introduced the game to Queen Victoria's court.
+The Queen was very interested in this game, and the Colonel took the time to teach her the rules.

 royal court playing poker